Asset allocation.

 Monte Carlo simulation runs thousands of possible market paths through your allocation and reports the percentage of paths where the plan survives.
 Tools like Portfolio Visualizer and Projection Lab now include a Bitcoin module.

-Across the simulations we have seen, portfolios with a 5 to 10% Bitcoin sleeve typically show a higher safe withdrawal rate than the equivalent 0% BTC portfolio [VERIFY by tool and historical window], because the upside tail raises the median terminal wealth.
+Across historical simulations, portfolios with a 5 to 10% Bitcoin sleeve typically show a higher safe withdrawal rate than the equivalent 0% BTC portfolio, because the upside tail raises the median terminal wealth.
 This is not a guarantee.
 It is a signal that the modest BTC allocation is, in historical simulation, a net positive for retirement survival.

 Two caveats.
 First, Monte Carlo extrapolates from historical data, and Bitcoin's history is short.
 Second, the first five retirement years are where sequence risk bites, and BTC's volatility is a liability in that window.
 See sequence of returns before you lean into this.